-* Sees Japan rebuilding to indirectly help U.S. construction firms
+* Sees Japan rebuilding to indirectly help U.S. construction

 * Top tech picks include Apple, Google, EMC

 * Sees energy sector gaining from demand for oil exceeding

 * Underweight on financials, but likes JPMorgan, Goldman,

 BANGALORE, April 6 With the U.S. recovery back